 About the host:

-Adrian Saunders, Commercial Director at Ecclesiastical is responsible for delivering Ecclesiastical’s UK intermediated business.
+Adrian Saunders, former Commercial Director at Ecclesiastical, was responsible for delivering Ecclesiastical’s UK intermediated business.
 Before joining Ecclesiastical, Adrian held senior roles at Marsh, Zurich and Hiscox.
-Away from insurance, Adrian is a self-confessed cycling addict.
-Combining his passions for charity giving and cycling, he previously raised funds for charity by completing London Ride100 three times and cycling across Vietnam and Cambodia.
+Away from insurance, Adrian is a confessed cycling addict.
+Combining his passions for charity giving and cycling, he previously raised funds for charity by completing the London Ride100 three times and cycling across Vietnam and Cambodia.